juliaNahpets/portfolio-lab-2024/README.md

 ## Contribute

-Portfolio Studio project is a concept project.
+Portfolio Lab project is a concept project.
 Whoever symphatize with this project, feel free to fork it or contribute however possible.
 If you have any ideas or suggestions, contact us or open an issue!

 Help us to create something bigger for us and for you.